cs-fullstack-fall-2018/frontend-set-javascript-intro2-psanon19/README.md

 Create a new ID for the header text.

 DO NOT PRINT THE ARRAY.
-Print each element in the array into the header text.
+Print each element in a string separated by a comma into the header ID.

 ### Exercise
 Create an array with 5 numbers in it.